mnavneethkrishna/OpenGL/README.md

 Note that this C program was written on a Macintosh operating system.
 To run it on linux systems, please change the OpenGL headers to <GL/glut.h>

+To execute on a Mac :
+ Install XCode and then in the terminal with file in directory, "gcc printer.c -framework OpenGl -framework GLUT"

+On Linux:
+ Install OpenGL first, later with file in directory, "gcc printer.c -lglut -lGL -lGLU"

+That should pop the window to display the printer :)

 Enjoy!